softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 Add user
 ^^^^^^^^

-Creates a new user in the internal backend and registers the user in Gerrit and Redmine
+Creates a new user in the internal backend and registers the user in every authenticated service

 \--username [username], -u [username]
     A unique username/login